Or go to our Shopify Theme Detector directly

 There could be numerous reasons for this, but the main cause is often that they are just researching their purchase at one time and don’t have the time/funds to commit to a purchase.
 Sometimes, they want to know what their budget is for the purchase or what you have to offer.

 Conversions could also be low because there are problems with your website design.
-Design can have a big influence on visitor behaviours.
+Design can have a big influence on visitor behaviors.
 Another key factor that can impact sales is your delivery options.
 In fact, delivery costs are one of the main reasons why people don’t convert.

 Another common factor is trust.
 If customers don’t trust you with their information, they’re not going to provide it.